lfabbri98/JAMK-simulator/README.md

 After the simulation (it can require much time, depending on your input paramters) a plot of JMAK kinetic is saved into the folder *Outputs* with also some screenshots of the matrix, taken during the execution.

+## Outputs

+Output plots are created with library *matplotlib* and two functions are dedicated to produce visive outcomes of simulation.

 Output files will be saved in two different ways in the specific folder *Outputs/name*:

 - *name-JMAK.png* for JMAK kinetics

 - *name-MATRIX-fillin_percentage.png* for screenshots of matrix taken during execution

+The string *name* is the same which must be provided into configuration file.

 Moreover parameters of fit are plotted in the console.